Atteq786/Organica/README.md

 <br />

-### Demo Screeshots
+### Demo Screenshots

 ![Organica Desktop Demo](./readme-images/desktop.png "Desktop Demo")

-### Prerequisites

-Before you begin, ensure you have met the following requirements:

-* [Git](https://git-scm.com/downloads "Download Git") must be installed on your operating system.

 ### Contact

-If you want to contact with me you can reach me at [Twitter](https://www.twitter.com/codewithsadee).
+If you want to contact me you can reach me at mailto.atteq7866@gmail.com.

 ### License